MileHacker Logo

 • Monkeys: Be aware of the playful monkeys.
 They're accustomed to tourists and can be cheeky; keep food and loose items secure.

 • Dark Cave: Entry to the main Temple Cave is free.
-The Dark Cave (a conservation area) calls for a guided a guided visit with a fee (approximately RM35).
+The Dark Cave (a conservation area) calls for a guided a guided a visit with a fee (approximately RM35).

 Less Crowded Views

-• The Batu caves temple:
+• The The batu caves temple temple:

 Weekday mornings hold much less crowd than weekends or public holidays for a more peaceful visit.